DanMcInerney/msf-autopwn/README.md

 msf-autopwn
 ------
-Performs or reads an Nmap scan then automatically exploits machines that contain some of the most common vulnerabilities.
+Parses Nessus or Nmap scans and autopwns everything.

 #### Installation
 This install is only tested on Kali.
 Clone into the repo, enter the cloned folder and run install.sh.
 Open a new terminal and start metasploit with the included rc file.
 Back in the original terminal continue by entering the newly-created virtual environment with pipenv.
 Finally, enter the included msfrpc/ folder and install it now that you're inside the virtual environment.